win00N/Blog.Web/README.md

 # Welcome to Web.Blog!

-Hi!
-This web application was built with: aspnet, ef core, html5, css, js, bootstrap, cloudinary, froalaEditor
+👋 Hi!
+This web application was built with:

+ - aspnet
+ - ef_core
+ - html5
+ - css
+ - js
+ - bootstrap
+ - cloudinary
+ - froalaEditor